denisecase/datafun-central/content/tools/git/basics.md

 Once you have a copy of the repository on your machine, you can make changes to the code and save those changes to the repository using Git.
 The basic workflow for this is:

 1. **Add changes**: Use the `git add .` command to add the changes you've made to the code to the staging area.
-It's said "git add dot" - see the dot at the end - that means add all the newly created files into source control.
+It's said "git add dot".
+See the dot at the end?
+That means add all the newly created files into source control.

 2. **Commit changes**: Use the `git commit -m "add feature n` command to save the changes to the local repository with a descriptive commit message.